 Moving cost is based on your chosen date, the location you are moving from, as well as your final destination, and many other factors.
 Knowing when rates can be higher will help decide when you want to perform the move, how much you should budget, and how earlier in advance you should arrange your move.

-Below are the reasons for differences in the moving costs:
+Below are the reasons for the differences in the moving costs:

 Current prices of gas as well as the distance you are moving also affect the rates.
 When gas is higher per gallon, the moving companies make you pay the cost.